-In the 1950s, Doyle Dane Bernbach (DDB) was an agency tasked with promoting small, cheap and very foreign Volkswagen cars in the United States at a time when the whole country had fallen in love with luxury boat style cars.
+In the 1950s, Doyle Dane Bernbach (DDB) was an agency tasked with promoting small, cheap, and very foreign Volkswagen cars in the United States at a time when the whole country had fallen in love with luxury boat style cars.
 Prior to their 1959 campaign, American cars were considered big statements of power and fashion.
-Volkswagen went the total opposite direction which turned out to be the right move!
+Volkswagen went in the total opposite direction which turned out to be the right move!

 DDB crafted a very unexpectedly successful work of advertising art by combining simple imagery, risky typefaces (heading and body text is a sans-serif typeface, while copy up until this time had been set in serif typefaces.) and black ink.
 The print ad screams honesty and simplicity and the American public agreed!
 To this day, the company even follows a similar ad style, so don’t fix what isn’t broken, right?

 The Takeaway: Don’t try and advertise your company, product or service as something it’s not.
 Consumers will recognize and appreciate your honesty!

 2.)
 Miss Clairol: “Does she or doesn’t she?”

 In 1956 Clairol was in a dilemma.
 Their new Miss Clairol “hair color bath” was a do-it-yourself solution to fighting those pesky grey hairs.
 But the problem was, at that time dying hair was something that stage performers and streetwalkers did but not your every-day woman.
 So how would they make their hair color bath appeal to the masses?